SamanthaBajis/IllbeHomeforChristmas/README.md

 <br />
 1. For iOS builds:
    - Go to File > Build Settings and switch the platform to iOS (this can take a while) then click the Player Settings button below that and with this open you can change the name of the application and bundle identifier, if you would like to change them, before pressing Build and Run to then be prompted to name the build and save it.
 (I usually save the build to my desktop so I can delete it later)
      - The build will open in Xcode.
-Make sure to check your Apple ID is correct, the bundle identifier and the name of the application is what you would like it to be (again, you are more than welcome to use the default name) then press the play button in the upper left corner and the application will build and run directly to your iOS device.
+Make sure to check your Apple ID is correct, the bundle identifier and the name of the application is what you would like it to be then press the play button in the upper left corner and the application will build and run directly to your iOS device.
 2. For Android builds:
    - First, go to the top left corner and click Unity > Preferences.
 Then, select External Tools in the list and add the locations of Android Studio and Java JDK 8 in the correct section.
      - Afterwards, go to File > Build Settings and switch platform to Android (this can take a while to do) then click the Player Settings button below that and you can change the name of the application and bundle identifier, if you would like to change them, before pressing Build and Run to then be prompted to name the build and save it.
 The application will be built right to your Android device from Unity.